ckeditor/ckeditor5/docs/framework/development-tools/package-generator/typescript-package.md

 * `prepublishOnly` &ndash; Triggers only before publishing.
 * `postpublish` &ndash; Triggers after publishing.

-Scripts in this package ensure that a `NPM` and browser builds are available after the creation of the package and  if during creation the package `--use-legacy-methods` flag was used, also a DLL-compatible package build, and that correct files are published:
+Scripts in this package ensure that `npm` and browser builds are available after the creation of the package and  if during creation the package `--use-legacy-methods` flag was used, also a DLL-compatible package build, and that correct files are published:

-* `NPM` and browser package builds.
+* `npm` and browser package builds.
 * DLL-compatible package build.
 * TypeScript files compiled to JavaScript, along with their type definitions exported.
 * The `main` field in `package.json` points to a `.js` file.